Chiney Ogwumike

 Chinenye Joy "Chiney" Ogwumike (born March 21, 1992) is an American professional basketball player who last played for the Los Angeles Sparks of the Women's National Basketball Association (WNBA).
 In 2020, she became the first black woman and the first WNBA player to host a national radio show for ESPN.
 She was one of the first and youngest commentators ever to be named an NBA analyst for the network covering the NBA, WNBA, and variety of sports, while simultaneously playing in the WNBA.
 Chiney is a graduate of Stanford University, where she majored in International relations.
 She played in three Final Fours and finished as the conference leader in scoring and rebounding as of January 3, 2014.
 As of 2016, Ogwumike was elected vice-president of the WNBA Players Association, and signed an endorsement deal with Adidas.
 In May 2018, Ogwumike signed a multi-year contract with ESPN to become a full-time basketball analyst.

 Early life

-Born in Tomball, Texas, Ogwumike attended Cypress Fairbanks High School in nearby Cypress, Texas, winning the 5A State Championship in her sophomore and senior seasons.
+Born in Tomball, Texas, Ogwumike attended Cy-Fair High School in nearby Cypress, Texas, winning the 5A State Championship in her sophomore and senior seasons.
 Ogwumike was named a WBCA and McDonald's All-American.
 She participated in the 2010 WBCA High School All-America Game, where she scored 24 points, and earned MVP honors for the White team.